 1. Room Height

-If your home is not adequately insulated, you need a slighter higher BTU HVAC unit to accommodate the heat gain and loss.
+If your home is not adequately insulated, you need a slightly higher BTU HVAC unit to accommodate the heat gain and loss.

-Higher humidity means more need for air conditioning.
+Higher humidity means more air conditioning is needed.
 An air conditioner provides cool air in the room and works as a dehumidifier.
-Removing the excess moisture from the air will immediately make a marked difference in the temperature.
-As a result, you feel more comfortable.
+Removing the excess moisture from the air immediately makes a marked difference in the temperature, ensuring you have ideal indoor humidity levels.

-If you live in an area with a high moisture content year-round, it’s better to invest in some extra capacity for your air conditioner.
+If you live in an area with a high moisture content year-round, it’s better to invest in an air conditioner with extra capacity.

-Think of Colorado vs. Florida.
-Depending on a region’s general climate and humidity levels, the same-sized houses will have different air conditioning requirements.
-Homes in cooler or dry areas require a smaller air conditioner size than houses in warmer and humid regions.
+Depending on a region’s general climate and humidity levels, houses of the same size will have different air conditioning requirements.
+Homes in cooler or dry areas require a smaller air conditioner than houses in warmer and humid regions.

 Does sunlight fall directly over your house, or do you have trees around protecting your space with shade?
 Houses on the south and west sides with little to no shade will absorb more sunlight and will take a longer time to cool down.

 Windows also account for incoming light.
-Natural light is an excellent source to brighten your room.
-But it is also a source of unwanted heat gain or heat loss.
+Natural light is an excellent source of brightening your room, but it can also cause unwanted heat loss or gain.
 Windows can add as much as 10% to your BTU requirement.

-You can prevent unwanted heat gain from windows with energy-saving treatments such as tinting, etc. Energy-efficient windows, such as low-e or double-pane windows, can reduce the required BTUs.
+Energy-saving treatments, such as tinting, can prevent unwanted heat gain from windows.
+Apart from that, energy-efficient windows, such as low-e or double-pane windows, can also reduce the required BTUs.

 Energy Star recommends increasing the required cooling capacity by 600 BTU per person.
 This criterion applies if multiple people occupy the room for large parts of the day.
 Human bodies generate heat, making it vital to consider the number of people a room will occupy.

 If your home is painted dark, it will absorb more heat, and you will require a higher BTU unit to keep it cool.
-Same is the case if it’s made of dense materials such as brick that will take in more heat.
+The same is the case if it’s made of dense materials such as brick that will take in more heat.

 Make the Most of Your Air Conditioner

-Smart thermostats allow you to automate your home climate, making them a great addition to improve your home energy efficiency.
-You can schedule your AC to run less while when you are out or turn it off using your phone.
-With the geo fencing feature, you can program your HVAC unit it to turn on just before you arrive, welcoming you back to a comfortable living space after a long day.
+Your smart thermostat will allow you to automate your central HVAC system, making it a great addition to improving your home energy efficiency.
+You can schedule your AC to run less when you are out or turn it off using your phone.
+With the geo-fencing feature, you can also program your HVAC system to turn on just before you arrive, welcoming you back to a comfortable living space after a long day.
 These features will allow you to reduce energy consumption and help you deal with high electricity bills.

-[ctathermostat]If you have a room AC, such as a mini-split, window, or portable unit, you can make it smart using smart AC controllers.
+Shop NowIf you have a room AC, such as a mini-split, window, or portable unit, you can make it smart using a smart mini-split thermostat.
 They are an excellent option to enhance your comfort and accelerate your energy savings.
 They allow you to control your AC from anywhere and set intelligent triggers.
-For instance, you can maintain your room climate at the temperature of your choice during the exact times you require.
-Cielo Breez smart AC controllers have a Comfy Mode where you can set your desired temperature or humidity range, and it will automatically make adjustments based on that.
+These mini-split thermostats have convenient features like Comfy Mode, which allows you to set your desired temperature or humidity range, and it will automatically make adjustments based on that.

 Your best choice to make any mini-split, window,